-In September 2021, IAS 12 was amended to narrow the scope of the recognition exemption so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences such as deferred taxes on leases and decommissioning obligations.
-The amendment is effective for annual periods beginning on or after January 1, 2023 and applied retrospectively.
-The Company anticipates no impact to the financial statements as a result of this amendment.
+Effective January 1, 2023, the Company adopted the amendment to IAS 12 which narrowed the scope of the recognition exemption so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences such as deferred taxes on leases and decommissioning obligations.
+There is no impact to the financial statements in the current period as a result of this amendment.

-(b) IAS 1, Presentation of Financial Statements
+(b) IAS 1, Disclosure of Accounting Policies